Spain Digital Nomad Visa Guide (2024)

 Expense #2: Groceries

-Although the rising inflation has been affecting the market and some prices have gone up, you can live without any worries, as long as you earn at least the minimum income required for digital nomads.
+Fortunately, you can still live quite comfortably as long as you earn the minimum income required for digital nomads.

 Here are the prices of most commonly bought groceries: